sxan-experience/sxan-landing/readme.md

 For example, all players can post articles and interact with the group but only level 12 players can post products, or only level 20 players can post courses, and only level 100 can actually post _Hustles_.

-Furthermore, the amount of potential to gain market exposure is fair and real-time calculations derive real-time rankings.
-So you can't just buy the top spot.
+The potential to gain market exposure is fair and real-time calculations derive real-time rankings.
+You can't buy the top spot.
 It must be earned amongst fair competition.

 ## Why Tokin?

 ::: tip We're Fun and Considerate

-* 100% player-owned and operated
+* 100% player-owned and operated.
+For us, by us.
 * Builds teams using experiments and analysis
-* Uncovers opportunity with unstructured algos
+* Uncovers opportunity through network technology
   :::

 ### Privacy is a myth

 Who can operate in the shadows if we cast light everywhere?
-Who would feel ashamed being naked when everyone else is naked?
+How proactive can we be given enough intel?

 Tokin takes the stance that only what you don't say can remain private.
 What you do say is telling about who you are and what you believe in.
 These values help the community understand what you're about and what you need.